 Since 1427, the cup has only left Valencia Cathedral on three occasions.
 In 1810, during the French invasion and the War of Independence.
 In 1936, when it was protected from the marauding Marxists for the duration of the civil war by the elderly spinster Miss Maria Sabina Suey in the living room of her country house in Carlet wrapped up in a newspaper.
 In November 1982, for the open air mass given by Pope John Paul II in the Alameda and the last time in July 2006, when Pope Benedict XVI came to Valencia.

 This has all opened up a whole can of worms concerning the Grail’s ownership, claimed variously by the City council, the Catholic Church and the Spanish Crown.
 There has been talk about gaining Unesco World Heritage status for the relic.
-Something which is somewhat unlikely, considering the strictly non-denominational nature of the organisation and the impossibility of demonstrating the Grail’s “authenticity”.
+Something which is somewhat unlikely, considering the strictly non-denominational nature of the organisation and the level of proof required about the Grail’s “authenticity”.

 The restored Grail is now there for all to see, still largely ignored in its unassuming little chapel in the Cathedral.
 If you feel like paying it a visit make sure you get the opening times right or you’ll end up as disappointed as King Arthur, Sir Galahad and Indiana Jones.